 This is of course in a situation where the delegator has not set a specific deadline for the task to be completed.
 That’s when it is at the discretion of the delegatee to set a deadline by which to complete the task.
 Obviously, if the deadline was set by the delegator then it will be incumbent on the one completing the task to make sure that the task is completed before the deadline.

 I realize that delegator could take responsibility to check to make sure that the task is completed.
 And some leaders encourage this.

 However, I personally don’t favor that type of management with my team.
 My goal is to train our team leaders to become effective leaders in their own right and not simply employees who need a manager to guide and supervise them before they can complete tasks.
 I see every single one of my team members as leaders, not simply followers.
-The way to equip them to become better leads is to teach them through repeated assignments to take ownership and responsibility over every task assigned to them to make sure that the task is done in a timely manner.
+The way to equip them to become better leaders is to teach them through repeated assignments to take ownership and responsibility for every task assigned to them to make sure that the task is done in a timely manner.
 I empower them when I let them set the deadline and determine how and when they will get the task done.
 That is how one learns leadership.

 To summarize, here’s how a delegatee should respond when a task of any size is giving to him.
 Whether a task is small or big, whether a task takes one minute or one year to complete, the response should be as follows:

-- Use closed loop communication to make confirm and verify the instructions.
+- Use closed-loop communication to make confirm and verify the instructions.
 This ensures that you understand the instructions accurately.